Department of Health

 Victoria's pill testing trial

 Victoria's pill testing trial aims to reduce harm and save lives.
-The drug checking service will commence at the start of the summer 2024-25 music festival season.
+The drug checking service began during the 2024-25 music festival season.

 Key messages

-• The mobile service will attend 10 festivals and events throughout the 18-month implementation trial and a fixed-site service is due to open in mid-2025.
+• The mobile service will attend 10 festivals and events during an 18-month implementation trial.
+A fixed site service is due to open mid-2025.

 • The service is one of Victoria's health-led initiatives to reduce drug harms.